-The Audit Committee is directly responsible for the appointment, compensation and oversight of the Company's independent auditors.
-In this regard, the Audit Committee pre-approves all audit services and non-audit services to be provided to the Company by its independent auditor.
+The Audit Committee is directly responsible for the appointment, compensation and oversight of the Company's independent registered public accounting firm.
+In this regard, the Audit Committee pre-approves all audit services and non-audit services to be provided to the Company by its independent registered public accounting firm.
 The Audit Committee may delegate to one or more of its members the authority to grant the approvals.
-The decision of any member to whom authority is delegated to approve services to be performed by the Company's independent auditors is presented to the full Audit Committee at its next scheduled meeting.
-The Audit Committee may not approve any service that individually or in the aggregate may impair, in the Audit Committee's opinion, the independence of the independent auditor.
+The decision of any member to whom authority is delegated to approve services to be performed by the Company's independent registered public accounting firm is presented to the full Audit Committee at its next scheduled meeting.
+The Audit Committee may not approve any service that individually or in the aggregate may impair, in the Audit Committee's opinion, the independence of the independent registered public accounting firm.